hatchet-dev/hatchet-infra-examples/hatchet-terraform/README.md

 ha-loadtester-v3
 ```

-Workflow and click on the most recent run.
-In the top right corner click "Replay" to replay that workflow.
+Workflow and click "Trigger Worfklow"

+Leaving everything blank hit "Trigger Workflow"

+This will spawn 10 children and should complete.

 Navigate to
 http://localhost:8080/workflow-runs?tenant=707d0855-80ab-4e1f-a156-f1c4546cbf52&pageIndex=0&pageSize=50

-and you will see the worfklows being run. -->
+and you should be able to see these workflows that have just been run.

 ### Troubleshooting